 Senate Bill 216 proposes significant changes to the competitive bidding thresholds for local government public works projects in Wisconsin.
-The bill raises the notice threshold from $5,000 to $10,000 and the bidding threshold from $25,000 to $50,000, with adjustments for inflation every five years based on the U.S. consumer price index.
-Additionally, the bill introduces exceptions to the bidding requirements for public works related to housing for individuals on supervised release and for improvements constructed by private individuals and donated to local governments.
+The bill raises the notice threshold from $5,000 to $10,000 and the bidding threshold from $25,000 to $50,000, with adjustments for inflation every five years.
+Additionally, it introduces exceptions to the bidding requirements for public works related to housing for individuals on supervised release and for improvements constructed by private individuals and donated to local governments.
+The bill also renumbers and amends various sections of the statutes to reflect these changes.

 Statutes affected: Bill Text: 60.47(2)(a), 60.47, 60.47(2)(b), 60.47(3), 60.47(4), 60.47(5)(title)